Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 Research conducted at the University of Washington's Institute for Family Studies found that couples who frequently criticise one another are three times more likely to experience relationship dissolution (Gottman & Levenson, 2000).

 When criticism becomes habitual, it erodes the foundation of safety and respect that love requires.
-It is like water dripping on stone.
-Drop by drop, the relationship weakens.
+And after each comment, the relationship weakens a bit more.

 Contempt, The Dismisser, Horseman Two